StephenIles/Milestone-Project-2/README.md

 *   ### Wireframes

-    -   Whole Website Wireframe - Wireframes the website - [View](https://www.figma.com/design/DCMRN4Avmdm4xe881iXBDh/Untitled?node-id=0-1&t=qtUBU941Gj0ui5Ry-0)
+    -   Whole Website Wireframe - Wireframes the website - [View](https://www.figma.com/design/DCMRN4Avmdm4xe881iXBDh/Untitled?node-id=0-1&t=qtUBU941Gj0ui5Ry-0), I did change from this 3 Page layout to the 1 Page layout you can see in the project.

 ## Features